Place U.S. orders by December 12th for guaranteed holiday delivery!

 This doesn’t mean condoning the challenging behaviors that sometime accompany big feelings, but rather, remaining calm and acknowledging the feeling behind the behavior while holding our clear limit.
 “You are angry, but you still cannot hit.”

 Over time, the act of co-regulating our children by using our own self-regulation skills to stay present with them from a place of non-reactivity will become internalized.
 We want to be the faces our children imagine when we are not nearby to support them in the moment.
 A special object like the Alpaca Snuggler can represent a child’s loved one, just as the worry dolls reminded Dario of his grandmother, and trigger memories of positive experiences in which they felt seen, heard, and accepted when distressed.
-The Alpaca board book is the perfect way to introduce this skill to your children, guiding them through stress relief and sharing their emotions with the Snuggler.
+The Alpaca stress relief book is the perfect way to introduce this skill to your children, guiding them through stress relief and sharing their emotions with the Snuggler or Kin.
 Slowly as they grow, children will build an internal community of trusting adults that have helped to hold their emotional ups and downs and proven that they will, in fact, get through them.

 *Name changed to protect identity.